Sanket5358/Project3_SocketCAN_DBC/README.md

 Fuel Level
 Battery Voltage
 Ambient Temperature
-Step 6 - Compare raw and decoded data
+Step 6 - Compare raw and decoded values

-Compare the candump output with the dashboard values.
+Compare candump output with the dashboard.

 Step 7 - Modify the DBC

-Change one signal definition and observe the effect.
+Modify one signal definition and observe the effect.

 Step 8 - Demonstrate Ambient Temperature

-Show the signal in the DBC, transmitter, and dashboard.
+Verify the new signal in the DBC and dashboard.

 Step 9 - Demonstrate AI assistance

-Show the AI generation and review process.
+Show the AI-assisted DBC generation and review.

-31. Technologies Used
+30. Technologies Used
 Technology	Purpose
 C	CAN transmitter
 Python	Monitoring dashboard